|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The mobile fuel bundle positioning system is robust and extremely reliable and the rate of insertion of the mobile bundles is both mechanically and electronicly limited.

-A situation that must be avoided is too rapid insertion of a mobile fuel bundle which could potentially lead to fuel bundle overheating, fuel melting, sodium void formation and possibly even prompt neutron criticality.
+A situation that must be avoided is too rapid or too far insertion of a mobile fuel bundle which could potentially lead to fuel bundle thermal stress damage or fuel melting.
 Hence the rate of insertion of the mobile fuel bundles is limited by both hardware and software.

 To avoid potential problems related to too rapid mobile fuel bundle insertion orifices on the hydraulic actuator control valves limit the active fuel bundle control portion insertion rate.
 If the reactor monitoring system detects that a mobile fuel bundle insertion is either too deep or too fast or if the gamma / neutron flux from a mobile fuel bundle is too high or if the fuel bundle discharge temperature is too high the reactor safety system causes redundant full port drain valves to open causing rapid withdrawal of the relevant active fuel bundle control portion.
 Simultaneously the hydraulic liquid sodium flow to the relevant control positioning actuators is turned off.